stancl/tenancy-docs/source/docs/v3/configuration.blade.md

 If you wish to use autoincrement ids instead of uuids:

-1. set this config key to null, or create a custom tenant model that doesn't use this trait
+1. set this config key `tenancy.id_generator` to null, or create a custom tenant model that doesn't use this trait
 2. update the `tenants` table migration to use an incrementing column type instead of `string`

 ### Domain model {#domain-model}